Netcracker/KubeMarine/documentation/Installation.md

 **Note**: These kubeadm parameters can be reconfigured after installation using [Reconfigure Procedure](Maintenance.md#reconfigure-procedure).

 During init, join, upgrade procedures kubeadm runs `preflight` procedure to do some preliminary checks.
-In case of any error kubeadm stops working.
+In case of any error, kubeadm stops working.
 Sometimes it is necessary to ignore some preflight errors to deploy or upgrade successfully.

 Kubemarine allows to configure kubeadm preflight errors to be ignored.